sotrh/learn-wgpu/docs/showcase/compute/README.md

 ![./corruption.png](./corruption.png)

-I could have fixed this by adding a padding field after `tex_coords` on the Rust side, but that would require modifying the `VertexBufferDescriptor`.
+I could have fixed this by adding a padding field after `tex_coords` on the Rust side, but that would require modifying the `VertexBufferLayout`.
 I ended up solving this problem by using the components of the vectors directly and resulted with a struct like this:

 ```glsl
 struct ModelVertex {